MichelDucartier/ada-jekyll/index.md

 ## So many actors.. is the movie industry really that big ?
 Yes.. yes it is!
 The movie industry is very lucrative.
-To get a more intuitive feel about the amount of the money involved, let's compare the movies' revenue to something tangible such as a country's GDP for instance!
+To get a more intuitive feel about the amount of the money involved, let's compare the movies' revenue to something tangible such as a country's GDP for instance.

 <div class="container">
   <iframe class="responsive-iframe" src="assets/plot/box_office_vs_gdp.html"></iframe>